mattly/lyonheart-us-metalsmith-archive/contents/articles/understanding-time-zones/index.markdown

 My dystopian story may be hyperbolic, but I want to illustrate that any proposal to abandon local clock time is ludicrously complex and will create greater problems than the one it fixes to solve.
 This is why when otherwise reasonable people say things like _local time is arbitrary, people can just have different schedules based on where they are in the world_ or _abolishing time zones would make our lives so much easier_, I say they act entitled.
 Especially if these self-same connoisseurs of simplicity then celebrate [baroque object and class hierarchies][oop], [tag soup template systems][tag soup], and [concurrency models][callbacks] that even [HP Lovecraft][lovecraft] would recoil from in horror.

+◊with-aside{
 If you work in software and think the world serves to make your life easier, consider a different career.
 The world and the people who pay you will remind you time and again that you serve to make _other peoples lives_ easier, not the other way around.
-You're treating a human problem like a math problem, and by doing so, creating subtle bugs in your work that will at best[^at-best] frustrate your users.
-If they're not so lucky, you'll kill them[^at-worst], and then complain that _people_ are the problem, not your inept understanding.
+You're treating a human problem like a math problem, and by doing so, creating subtle bugs in your work that will at best frustrate your users.
+If they're not so lucky, you'll kill them, and then complain that _people_ are the problem, not your inept understanding.
 It's no wonder people fear us and use us as [scapegoats][].

-_But what about daylight saving time, surely we don't need to change our clocks twice a year?_
-Move to Arizona.
-Or Iceland.
-Or Argentina, China, India, Russia, Northern Brazil, South Africa, or any of a number of places on earth that don't observe it.
-Hawaii is nice.
-Your stress levels will thank you.

-_But, daylight saving time doesn't even [conserve energy like it was supposed][dst-energy] to._
-We no longer a society of farmers who wake before sunrise -- we are a society on schedules.
-I think daylight saving time is a is a quality of life issue for people not privileged enough to set their own schedule: clock punchers, students, and anyone who can't just kick off to go work in a cafe in the middle of the afternoon.
-I live just north of the 45th parallel; in the summer, we get over 16 hours of sunlight and less than 8 in the winter, and the changing clocks help people who don't have the privilege to set their own schedule make the most out of their sunlight.

-_But, but, what about --_
+◊aside{
+Some time ago I organized a party on Facebook, scheduled immediately after a daylight time transition.
+Every time I edited the event it shifted the start time in the direction of the transition by an hour, and people ended up thinking it started at 4 in the morning.

+I've heard hushed stories about time zone related bugs resulting in the loss of life.
+It's sad, it's horrifying, and it's entirely preventable.
+}}

-Believe what you want to, but personally I think there are greater problems in the world that need attention, that worrying about things you cannot change is the root cause of unhappiness, and that if you understand the domain of local clock time well and program defensively, you'll get daylight saving time handling almost for free.
+If it's your thing, campaign to repeal daylight savings time.
+Personally, I believe there are greater problems in the world deserving of attention.
+If you understand the domain of local clock time well and program defensively, you'll get daylight saving time handling almost for free.

 [Time Zone Database]: https://www.iana.org/time-zones
 [leap-second]: https://en.wikipedia.org/wiki/Leap_second